 If you are a fan of fresh salmon like we are, I hope you will also try our recipes for Pesto Shrimp Fettuccine in Mushroom Garlic Sauce and Shrimp Pasta in Garlic Basil Tomato Sauce.
 These are perfect for a weeknight dinner or for when you have guests.

-Easy Pan Roasted Cajun Salmon is nutritious and tasty!
+Easy Pan Roasted Cajun Salmon

 - 1 lb. salmon fillet (skin on, boneless)